Clapeysron/MobileCraft/README.md

 ### Run

-Just click run to get the game started
+Just use the recent XCode and click run to get the game started

 ## Game Controls